Kala chana or brown chickpea curry is a flavorful North Indian dish that’s so simple to make in an Instant Pot!

 Kala Chana Curry

 This is a simple Punjabi vegetarian dish that goes perfectly with rice or roti.
 It calls for kala chana also known as black chickpeas – though I call them brown chickpeas because that’s what they look like to me.

 This brown chickpea curry is a bit saucy and it’s also well spiced but not necessarily spicy – you can easily adapt the heat level by adding more cayenne/red chili powder.

-If you’ve never tried brown chickpeas before, they have a bit of a nutty flavor and are more dense when compared to garbanzo beans/chickpeas.
-This is how I like to describe the difference: if you press a cooked white chickpea between your fingers, it’ll easily smush whereas with a brown chickpea, you have to press a little harder to smush it.
+If you’ve never tried brown chickpeas before, they have a bit of a nutty flavor and are denser when compared to garbanzo beans/chickpeas.
+This is how I like to describe the difference: if you press a cooked white chickpea between your fingers, it’ll easily smush whereas, with a brown chickpea, you have to press a little harder to smush it.
 I know that’s probably a strange way to describe the texture but it makes sense, right?

 As I mentioned, brown chickpeas have a “meaty” quality.
 While they do soften after cooking, they don’t absorb much liquid or break down the way other legumes or lentils do.
 Because of this reason, I only use a little water in this recipe.

-I love cooking with brown chickpeas and already have a couple recipes on the blog that call for them.
-There’s my recipe for kadala coconut curry which is a south Indian Keralite recipe and is very different from the north Indian curry I’m sharing today.
-I also have a sookha kala chana recipe which is a “dry” brown chickpea dish – perfect for snacking on alongside a cup of chai and/or some puris (fried Indian bread).
+I love cooking with brown chickpeas and already have a couple of recipes on the blog that call for them.
+There’s my recipe for Kadala Coconut Curry which is a south Indian Keralite recipe and is very different from the north Indian curry I’m sharing today.
+I also have a Sookha Kala Chana recipe which is a “dry” brown chickpea dish – perfect for snacking on alongside a cup of Chai and/or some puris (fried Indian bread).